apache/qpid/qpid/python/README.txt

 == Expected failures ==

-Certain tests are expected to fail to do incomplete functionality or unresolved interop issues.
+Certain tests are expected to fail due to incomplete functionality or unresolved interop issues.
 To skip expected failures for the C++ or Java brokers:

-  ./run-tests -I <file_name>
+  ./run-tests -I <file-name>

-Where <file_name> is one of the following files:
+Where <file-name> is one of the following files:

   * cpp_failing_0-10.txt
   * cpp_failing_0-9.txt